Leveraging GPU Tensor Cores for Double Precision Euclidean Distance Calculations: Experimental Evaluation

 Figure~\ref{fig:speedup_cpu}(b) plots the speedup of \tensor over the CPU algorithm \hilbert~\cite{fgfHilbert}.
 Because many of our experiments could not be correctly conducted using the \hilbert algorithm, it makes it harder to draw a clear conclusion regarding the performance \tensor compared to \hilbert.
 However, in the successful experiments, our TCs solution achieved an average speedup of $2.09\times$ with a maximum of $9.46\times$, and the majority of the speedups are above 1.
 Hence, and similarly to \superego, there is no clear disadvantage of using \tensor over \hilbert.

 Observing the speedup of \tensor over the CUDA core algorithm \gdsjoin (Figure~\ref{fig:speedup_gds}), we achieve the best performance when $d \leq 4$, and is best on exponentially distributed synthetic and real-world datasets.
-However, as the dimensionality $d$ increases, the speedup of \tensor over \gdsjoin decreases, resulting in an average speedup of only $1.07\times$, but achieving a maximum of $2.23\times$ on the \textit{Expo3D2M} dataset.
+However, as the dimensionality $d$ increases, this speedup decreases, resulting in an average speedup of only $1.07\times$, but achieving a maximum of $2.23\times$ on the \textit{Expo3D2M} dataset.
 If we only consider datasets where $d \leq 4$, \tensor achieves an average speedup of $1.28\times$ over \gdsjoin.
-Furthermore, note that while TCs should be up to two times faster than CUDA cores on the A100 GPU~\cite{nvidia_a100}, the maximum speedup that we achieve is higher than this theoretical speedup.
-This is because \tensor does not use exclusively TCs, but also CUDA cores, allowing us to achieve better speedup in certain circumstances.
-As for the relatively low speedup in higher dimensions, TCs are designed for large matrix multiplications, where data can be reused when computing tiles of the resulting matrix.
+Regarding the relatively low speedup in higher dimensions, TCs are designed for large matrix multiplications, where data can be reused when computing tiles of the resulting matrix.
 In the case of \tensor, we are unable to reuse such data, thus limiting the performance.
+Additionally, we measure and compare the L1 and L2 cache hit rates of \gdsjoin and \tensor (Table~\ref{tab:profiling}).
+While \gdsjoin consistently achieves high cache hit rates, as the dimensionality increases, the cache hit rate using \tensor decreases significantly.
+This explains why the speedup of \tensor over \gdsjoin decreases with increasing dimensionality (Figure~\ref{fig:speedup_gds}).

 From these results, we conclude that TCs should be used when the dimensionality is low ($2 \leq d \leq 4$).
 Furthermore, there are cases where the dimensionality does not evenly divide by 4 (the dimension of the matrices as defined by the WMMA API for FP64).
 In total, $\lceil d / 4 \rceil$ MMA operations are needed to compute distance calculations, meaning that an additional MMA operation needs to be performed for cases where $d$ mod $4 \neq 0$, which performs excess work.
 For example, because 6-D datasets are stored as 8-D datasets, where the last two dimensions are filled with zeros, TCs cannot achieve peak performance.